Google Analytics 4 for SEO: How to Find Key Data Insights

 Google Analytics provides tools that help you visualize your user journeys.
 You can check where visitors land, what actions they take, and what pages they move to.
 This will help you identify the most beaten paths that users take through your website and compare them with the user journey that you want them to follow.

-Google Analytics 4 doesn’t have default visual reports like the Behavior Flow feature in Universal Analytics, but you can build and save a custom one.
+Using Google Analytics 4, you can build and save custom reports.
 For this, go to the Explorations workspace and select Path Exploration which enables you to map out user journeys in a tree graph.

 Path Exploration in GA4